Balmy-protocol/earn-periphery/README.md

 A singleton contract that holds global configuration for the Earn ecosystem.

+### Fee Manager

+A singleton contract that holds the fees values for each strategy

+#### Fees

+The fees can be deposit, withdraw, save, or perfomance.

 ## Usage

 This is a list of the most frequently needed commands.